carolinelavergne/POC_VS/SETUP.md

 ```

 4 - Inside the folder POC_VS [POC_VS] :
-- create a folder .vscode
+- Create a folder .vscode
-- create settings.json file inside this folder
+- Create settings.json file inside this folder
-- update the settings.json file with this content :
+- Update the settings.json file with this content :
 ```
 	{
 		"cucumberautocomplete.steps": [